 The mission of the Optometric Residency in Ocular Disease/Geriatric Optometry/Low Vision Rehabilitation at the Veterans Affairs Palo Alto Health Care System (VAPAHCS) is twofold:

 1. To provide a mentored learning environment in which residents develop increased proficiency in the delivery of eye, vision, and health care to the veteran population served by VAPAHCS.

 2. To provide a mentored learning environment in which residents attain advanced skills in the specialty of adult low vision rehabilitation.

-This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.
+This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.3 positions available.

 The Residency year is from July 1 to June 30.

 Residents are expected to be in clinic five days per week, Monday-Friday, 8:00 am to 4:30 pm.
 There are no after-hours on-call duties.

 In the primary eye care setting, residents will provide primary optometric care to a diverse population of patients including in-hospital patients, outpatients, and psychiatric patients.
 The patient population is predominately middle-aged to elderly males with a high incidence of ocular disease.
 Types of patient encounters at the primary care clinic vary greatly and include comprehensive eye exams, low vision exams, and medically-necessary contact lens fittings.
 The clinics are located at the Palo Alto VA, Livermore VA, and San Jose VA.